dirambora/Spring-Reactive-Guide/README.md

  We can then make things more interesting by combining another stream with this one.
 Let’s try this by using the zip() function:

+### Hot Streams
+These tyoe of streams are those that are always running and can be subscribed to at any point in time, missing the start of data.

+##### Creating a Connectable Flux
+One way to create a hot stream is by converting a cold stream into one. n reactive programming with Project Reactor, the publish() method is used to convert a regular Flux into a ConnectableFlux.
+This operation effectively makes the Flux "hot", meaning it starts emitting items as soon as you call connect() on the ConnectableFlux.

+##### Concurrency
+The Parallel scheduler will cause our subscription to be run on a different thread, which can be proved by looking at the logs.